justinwoo/cycle-scroll-table/README.md

 similar to https://github.com/justinwoo/react-rxjs-scroll and https://github.com/justinwoo/godforsaken-dynamic-width-scroll-table

+# blog post

+see the blog post for this project here: http://qiita.com/kimagure/items/d29ed7b7bdaaf6977b9a

 # time taken for initial commit/version

 with zero real knowledge of how cycle.js works, this took me about 6 hours...